 While we have made tremendous gains in global health over the past 15 years, millions of people around the world are still threatened by neglected diseases and conditions.
-In 2019, tuberculosis (TB) killed 1.4 million people, surpassing deaths from HIV/AIDS, while 1.7 million people were newly diagnosed with HIV.
+In 2019, 1.5 million people were newly diagnosed with HIV, 1.5 million died from tuberculosis (TB), and 1.27 million people died from antimicrobial-resistant bacteria, including TB.
 Nearly half the global population remains at risk for malaria, and drug-resistant strains are growing.
-Women and children remain the most vulnerable with around 68 percent of all global maternal and child deaths occurring in sub-Saharan Africa and 1 out of every 13 children in the region dying before the age of 5.
+Women and children remain the most vulnerable, especially in low-resource settings: an estimated 7 of every 10 pregnancy-related deaths occur in sub-Saharan Africa, also where 1 out of every 14 children dies before the age of 5.
 These figures highlight the tremendous global health challenges that remain and the need for sustained investment in global health R&D to deliver new tools, both to address unmet global health needs and to address challenges of drug resistance, toxic treatments, and health technologies that are difficult to administer in poor, remote, and unstable settings.
+The COVID-19 pandemic has only made it more difficult to assess and provide services to address these challenges.
+It has also highlighted that we do not have all the tools we need to prevent, diagnose, and treat many neglected and EIDs-a reality foreshadowed by the recent Zika and Ebola epidemics.
+The lifesaving effects of the first generation of COVID-19 vaccines and therapeutics demonstrate the power of innovative tools to respond to health emergencies.
+First-generation COVID-19 vaccines, developed with critical funding from BARDA, NIH, and other US government partners, are highly effective and were built upon past global health research advances.
+Notably, the Johnson & Johnson vaccine is based on technology used in its Ebola vaccine and Zika, respiratory syncytial virus, and HIV/AIDS vaccine candidates, and the

-The COVID-19 pandemic has again demonstrated that we do not have all the tools needed to prevent, diagnose, and treat many neglected and EIDs-a reality foreshadowed by the recent Zika and Ebola epidemics.
-The lifesaving effects of the first COVID-19 vaccines demonstrate the power of having the right tools to respond to a health emergency.
-These new vaccines, developed with critical funding from BARDA, NIH, and other US government partners, are highly effective and built upon past global health research advances.
-Notably, the Johnson & Johnson vaccine is based on technology used in its Ebola vaccine and Zika, respiratory syncytial virus, and HIV/AIDS vaccine candidates, and the Moderna-National Institute of Allergy and Infectious Diseases (NIAID) vaccine platform was previously being used to develop vaccines against other respiratory viruses and the chikungunya virus.
+Moderna-National Institute of Allergy and Infectious Diseases (NIAID) vaccine platform was previously used to develop vaccines against other respiratory viruses and the chikungunya virus.
 This demonstrates how strong, sustained investment in R&D allows us to tackle today's health threats and prepare for those of the future.
-The United States remains at the forefront of global health innovation because of long-term investments in R&D agencies such as NIH, CDC, and BARDA.
+The US remains at the forefront of global health innovation because of long-term investments in R&D agencies such as NIH, CDC, and BARDA.

 NIH: The groundbreaking science conducted at NIH has long underpinned US leadership in biomedical research.
 Within NIH, NIAID, the Office of AIDS Research, and FIC all play critical roles in developing new health technologies that save lives at home and around the world.
 FIC, in particular, is a leader in accelerating global scientific progress through international research partnerships, technical assistance, and training.
-Many FIC-trained scientists have led their countries' responses to COVID-19, Zika, and Ebola, as well as long-standing challenges such as HIV/AIDS.
-COVID-19 has underscored that science capacity gaps remain between lowand middle-income countries and high-income countries.
-With additional funding, FIC could leverage its extensive network and training capacity to improve global genomic surveillance and coordination.
-We urge Congress to request information from FIC on how it might address global scientific capacity gaps in modeling, genomic surveillance, researcher training, and pandemic preparedness and urge appropriators to consider sustainably increasing FIC's relatively modest budget by \$10 million dollars in each of the next five fiscal years to enable work in new areas.
+Many FIC-trained scientists have led their countries' responses to COVID-19, Zika, and Ebola, as well as to long-standing challenges such as HIV/AIDS.
+COVID-19 has underscored that science capacity gaps remain between low-and middle-income countries and high-income countries.
+With additional funding, FIC could train more scientists in fields relevant to pandemic preparedness, such as disease transmission modeling, and improve global disease surveillance and coordination.
+We urge appropriators to increase FIC's relatively modest budget by \$10 million dollars in each of the next four fiscal years to enable expanded work in new areas, building on the robust increase included in the FY22 LHHS bill.